Always wanted to have a container garden in your backyard? Don’t have any planter ideas to get you started?

 You can make your privacy wall planter as big or as small as you need.
 You can extend it along the whole side of your yard or only cover a small opening in your fence.

 You will have to make the right plant choices for this project to work.
-Ornamental grasses, canna lilies, spider plants, and low-growing tropical plants won’t work.
-Trailing plants like creeping jenny, English ivy, and even sweet potato vine is what you need!
+As I discovered, ornamental grasses, canna lilies, spider plants, and low-growing tropical plants won’t work.
+Evergreen trailing plants like English ivy, or even sweet potato vine is what you need, according to Plantura, a leading magazine all about DIY sustainable gardening.
 Water regularly with a garden hose to grow a dense privacy wall!

 Don’t know how to store your garden hose?
 Check out these ideas!